Scott Edinburgh

 Tips on writing the 2022-2023 consortium essays

 Are you interested in applying to business school via The Consortium?
-The next deadline is just over a month away.
-Since 1966, The Consortium has offered over $465 million in merit-based fellowships to MBA students across the country.
+While the early application deadline has just passed, applicants have plenty of time to meet the traditional Consortium application deadline.
+Since 1966, The Consortium has offered over $655 million in merit-based fellowships to MBA students across the country.

 The Consortium was founded under the mission of equipping African American men with the business skills required to land positions in American corporations.
 In 1970, Consortium membership opened up to women, as well as Hispanic Americans and Native Americans.

-In 2004, membership opportunities expanded to encompass all U.S. citizens and permanent residents of any race or ethnicity who are committed to The Consortium’s mission of “helping to reduce the serious underrepresentation of African Americans, Hispanic Americans and Native Americans in both our member schools’ enrollments and the ranks of management.”
+In 2004, membership opportunities expanded to encompass all U.S. citizens and permanent residents of any race or ethnicity who are committed to The Consortium’s mission, which was recently updated to:

 Below, please find this year’s deadlines, along with Personal MBA Coach’s tips on how to tackle the Consortium MBA application essays.